Women in Tech Why Your iPhone 15 Could Depend on Them

 Last year, we sent 15 undergraduate and graduate students to the Grace Hopper Celebration in Houston, Texas.
 The Grace Hopper Celebration, founded by the Anita Borg Institute, is the world's largest gathering of women technologists.
 Last year's conference had about 12,000 attendees and over 1,300 companies represented.
 (If you don't know about the Anita Borg Institute, look it up.
 It is amazing!
 I am a tad biased, as I am a member and community leader for its dotLocal program.
 But the work it is doing across the world is outstanding.
 If you take some convincing, just look up its partnering companies: Google and Facebook are no small endorsement.)

 This year, 22 SNHU students attended the Grace Hopper Celebration, with 21 attending as SNHU scholars and one attending as a Grace Hopper Scholar.
 We are thrilled for them and the industry exposure they will receive as well as all of the opportunities they will have to be inspired and to network with other women in tech.

 Based on the increasing number of job openings, the continuing desire to innovate and the financial success of companies, there is a need to increase the number of women represented in the tech field.
 Tell your grandpa, your neighbor, your friends, your mom, your daughters and grandsons - think of that iPhone if you have to.
 Spread this very important information.
 If you are interested in technology, know that there is a place for you.
 The goal is an inclusive and diverse tech landscape that will positively impact the future and innovations of technology.

-Angie Foss is an Associate Dean of STEM in SNHU's College of Online and Continuing Education.
+Angie Foss is an associate dean of STEM with SNHU Online.
 This article was previously published on SNHU's Academically Speaking Blog.